Thinh-nguyen-03/wikigraph/docs/graph-database-migration.md

 # Graph Database Migration: Architectural Decision Document

-**Author:** Thinh Nguyen
-**Date:** January 2026
-**Status:** Proposed
-**Problem:** Server startup bottleneck at scale (162M edges)

----

 ## Executive Summary

 At 162 million edges, WikiGraph's current architecture exhibits severe performance degradation during server startup (15+ minutes) and cache operations (30+ minutes or timeout).
-After analysis, we determined that SQLite, while excellent for OLTP workloads, is fundamentally unsuited for large-scale graph traversal operations.
+After analysis, it was determined that SQLite, while excellent for OLTP workloads, is fundamentally unsuited for large-scale graph traversal operations.
 This document proposes migrating to a dual-database architecture using Neo4j for graph queries while retaining SQLite for crawl data persistence.

 **Key Metrics:**
 - Current startup time: 15 minutes (unacceptable for development/deployment)